 Of course, no one who knew Earnest was remotely prepared for his actions on April 27, 2019, when he walked into a Jewish synagogue on the final day of Passover and opened fire.
 Hours earlier, he had posted online a seven-page manifesto explaining his rationale behind the shooting: he blamed Jews for the death of Jesus, among other offenses, and cited his main influences as Brenton Tarrant (the shooter charged for the Christchurch mosque shooting in March), Adolf Hitler and Jesus Christ.

 The Poway synagogue was just one of the many places of worship racked by violence in the last few months—the Christian churches in Sri Lanka, the Christchurch mosque and the synagogue in Pittsburgh, Pennsylvania.
-Soberingly, in all of these instances, the people who committed these violent acts were motivated by some form of religious ideology.
+Not to mention the three mass shootings that took place this past week in El Paso, Dayton and California.
+Soberingly, in the church shooting instances, the people who committed these violent acts were motivated by some form of religious ideology.

 What do people of faith do with this?
 As a Christian, my immediate instinct is to distance myself from someone like Earnest.
 After all, my faith has never compelled me to violence.
 However, when I look at the pattern of religious violence over the past few months, I feel challenged to recognize: it’s instances like these that people point to when they say that religion is a force for evil.
 It’s something worth grappling with, especially for people of faith.
 “Is religion the problem?”